dollodart/gcpy/readme.md

 # Data I/O

 A decoder and encoder for Agilent .CH files is provided.
+The decoder was copied to python from the MATLAB Chemplexity package by James Dillon.

 Please do not try to use the encoder to fake data records.
 It only changes the bits at a few positions in the file.
 It might not